Fastlife: Release and artwork

 Fastlife was initially announced to have a release date of September 6, 2011.
 On July 29, it was confirmed that the album's release date had been pushed back to October 11, 2011, in the United States.
 The new release date coincided with Jonas' appearance as the opening act for various European shows on Britney Spears' worldwide Femme Fatale Tour (2011).
 The delayed release allowed Jonas to release the promotional single "Love Slayer" and official second single "Just in Love" to further promote the album, following the underperformance of the album's lead single.
 Jonas revealed the album's track list on September 1, though the remix of "Just in Love" was not on the list at the time.
 Previews of the album's songs became available online on October 6, only five days before its official release date.
 Fastlife was officially released in the Netherlands on October 11, 2011.
 It was released in North America on October 11, with a release in the United Kingdom following on October 24.
 Fastlife received a Parental Advisory label, affixed from the Recording Industry Association of America (RIAA) to identify explicit content.
-The album earned the label due to Lil Wayne's explicit rap on the remix of "Just in Love", which features the words "bitch" and "fucking".

 While speaking with the Daily Bruin on the title of the record, Jonas stated "It was one of the first ideas for the album name.
 There's a song I wrote, called 'Fastlife', and it's about going out, having a good time and enjoying life to the fullest.
 That's how I look at life all the time.
 You might have speed bumps along the way, but you are just able to continue and have a great time."
 He later elaborated by adding "I think my life has been so crazy busy for the past year and a half, and I kind of wanted to show people a little bit more of what my life is about, bring them into it a little bit more, so that's been a fun experience."
 Jonas posted a virtual puzzle on his official website in August that allowed fans to attempt to put together the cover art for the album.
 The cover art was officially revealed on August 26, 2011.
 It features a close-up shot of Jonas in a black leather jacket, while the background consists of a blend of red, orange, and yellow lighting that has a "blurry, going-under-sedation" feel.
 The Hollywood Reporter wrote that the cover "shows a well-dressed Jonas staring deeply into the camera, with a bright background."
-Perez Hilton wrote that the album features Jonas with "smoldering eyes" on the cover.
-Celebuzz wrote "sporting a leather jacket and plaid shirt, the album cover keeps it simple with just Joe."